eweser/eweser-db/README.md

 Because user-owned data flips the current data storage paradigm on its head, app developers might be wondering how to share public data between users.

 This is achieved using 'aggregator' servers.
-These are public Matrix accounts/servers which the user can invite to the room that they wish to make public.
+These are Node.js servers which the user can invite to the room that they wish to make public.
 The aggregator server will listen to changes in the room and update a local database.
 Apps can query the aggregators to search public data.

 ## Limitations